Manage Budget Goals

 When creating a new Budget Goal:

-- Color: Choose a color that works well with your system’s appearance—dark or light.
-These colors will be used in visual charts, such as Total by Budget Goal, to help identify each goal.
+• Color: Choose a color that works well with your system's appearance—dark or light.
+These colors will be used in visual charts, such as Totals by Goal, to help identify each goal.

 Editing a Budget Goal